 In-class essays: There will be three in-class essays throughout the semester, beginning with the diagnostic essay.
+Students must write all in-class essays in order to pass the course.

 - Bring large examination booklets, pens, scratch paper, and a non-electronic dictionary. - In-class essays cannot be made up without a written medical excuse or other documentation I deem acceptable; they must be made-up within one week. - You will stay the entire class period to write the in-class essay.